Fascinating and Important Facts about Beethoven

 Did you know he presented his first concert at the age of seven?
 He learned to play the piano when he was a kid.
 When he was 12 he started composing pieces with strange names such as “Lied an Einen Säugling” (Song for an Infant).
 Later, he composed “Elegie auf den Tod eines Pudels” (Elegy on the Death of a Poodle).
 But the story of the poodle remained unknown and unclear.

 It is still a mystery what caused him to lose his hearing.
 There were several theories about how he lost his hearing.
-It is believed that when he was tired he had the habit of dunking his head in cold water that could be the reason.
+Many believe that he had the habit of dunking his head in cold water which resulted in deafness.
+However, there is no evidence to prove the story.

 Later, in 1799 he fell in love with Josephine Brunswick while he gave her piano lessons.
 She was also a countess.
 But her family forced her to break up with him.